oskitone/poly555/assembly_guide/docs/inventory.md

 - Patience, patience, patience

 :::tip
-Give yourself plenty of time to put this together, at least a good handful of hours.
+Give yourself plenty of time to put this together, at least 5 hours.
+There are a lot of components and things to solder!

 I like to spread it out throughout the day and take lots of breaks!
 :::